Healthy Homes Assessment Karamu

 Home Assessments Karamu for Rental Properties

-There are a myriad of things to be able to examine when conducting the house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to look over during an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a few examples:

 • Can the unit heat up sufficient capacity?

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can have a significant impact for property owners and landlords.
-For professional assistance, get in touch today and book your rental property home assessment.
+The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional assistance, get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties